ssomesh/fkscuckootc/README.md

 This repository contains code for the **Efficient Sparse Tensor Contraction**

-The code is not a stable release; it may evolve over time.
+This is not a stable release; the code may evolve.

 ### Contact